 It’s important to define who’s going to be the project owner and have them present.
 Other stakeholders that will have direct oversight of the project are also crucial in this phase.

-Keep in mind that people aren’t engaged when they have nothing to contribute on the topic, so tailor the workshop in a way to get most of each participant.
+Keep in mind that people aren’t engaged when they have nothing to contribute to the topic, so tailor the workshop in a way to get the most out of each participant.

 4. Assign homework and make sure everybody comes prepared